steveseguin/vdo.ninja/README.md

 Also check out the FAQ for more info: https://github.com/steveseguin/obsninja/wiki

 ## How to use:
-I demo the basic usage of OBS.Ninja also on YoutuBe: https://www.youtube.com/watch?v=6R_sQKxFAhg
+I demo the basic usage of OBS.Ninja on YouTube: https://www.youtube.com/watch?v=6R_sQKxFAhg

 Check the subreddit for added use cases, advanced features, and support.
-This includes high-quality audio modes, custom resolutions and video bitrates, and more.
+Advanced features includes high-quality audio modes, custom video resolutions, and more.

 MacOS users will face some challenges in using OBS currently, but there are workarounds.
+Please see Reddit or the Wiki.

 ## What's in this repo?
 This repo contains the software for OBS.ninja and its TURN server deployment settings.
 Feel free to use it as you will; code contributions very welcomed.
 You may be best suited at getting ahold of me at steve@seguin.email instead of via Github if urgent though.